To, The Shareholders

 Policy On Related Party Transaction(S) |

-the policy for transactions with Related Parties (RPT Policy).
-During the year, the
+for transactions with Related Parties (RPT Policy).
+During the year, the Company has

-Company has revised its Policy on dealing with Materiality of Related Party Transactions,
+revised its Policy on dealing with Materiality of Related Party Transactions, in

 The RPT Policy is available on the Company website. |